Puto Calasiao

-Puto Calasiao is a type of Filipino soft steamed rice cake; that is well known all over the Philippines for its melt-in-the-mouth feeling.
+Puto Calasiao is a type of Filipino soft steamed rice cake well-known throughout the Philippines for its melt-in-the-mouth texture.
 It is a type of puto (steamed rice cake) shaped in small bite-sized portions.

 Etymology

-The name is derived from Tagalog puto (steamed rice cake) and Calasiao the place of its origin.
+The name is derived from Tagalog puto (steamed rice cake) and Calasiao, its place of origin.

 Description

-Puto Calasiao is a type of puto (steamed rice cake) that are shaped in small bite-sized portions that is made out from a semi-glutinous rice that is soaked in water, ground and fermented in earthen jars for three days or more, with just enough sugar to taste, and steamed.
+Puto Calasiao is a type of puto (steamed rice cake) shaped in bite-sized portions and is made from semi-glutinous rice that is soaked in water, ground and fermented alongside sugar to taste in earthen jars for at least three days, and steamed.
 It can be topped with cheese or drizzled with chocolate syrup for variation.

-The Puto Calasiao tradition started dates back from about 1900s, and it originated from the place of Calasiao from the province of Pangasinan where its namesake comes from.
-It is the town's "white gold" and iconic food.
-It is known for its sweet, fluffy, chewy, cup-shaped, and small bite-sized soft rice cakes.
+The tradition of Puto Calasiao dates back to the early 1900s and originated in the town of Calasiao in Pangasinan, from which it takes its name.
+Considered the town's "white gold" and iconic delicacy, Puto Calasiao is known for being sweet, fluffy, chewy, and cup-shaped, with small, bite-sized soft rice cakes.

 Festival

-Puto Calasiao Festival celebrates annually every early December at the end of the year in Calasiao, Pangasinan, in the Philippines.
+The Puto Calasiao Festival is celebrated every early December in Calasiao, Pangasinan, in the Philippines.
 It is the town's pride and cultural heritage.
-During its festivals, the local villagers and people outside the region come in for the culinary competition for varieties of Puto Calasiao and to celebrate the feast.
+During the festival, the local villagers and people outside the region come in for the culinary competition for varieties of Puto Calasiao and to celebrate the feast.
 The festival promotes unity in its community.